kylecorry31/Trail-Sense/guides/en-US/guide_tool_weather.txt

 - **Pressure**: Displays the current pressure.
 - **Temperature**:  Displays the current temperature (refer to Thermometer guide for details).

 You can also enable daily weather notifications in Settings > Weather > Daily weather notification.
-Without the Weather Monitor being active, you won't receive these notifications.
+Without the weather monitor being active, you won't receive these notifications.
 The timing of this notification is configurable in Settings > Weather > Daily weather time.

-You can disable Weather Monitor notifications in Android's notification settings for Trail Sense.
+You can disable weather monitor notifications in Android's notification settings for Trail Sense.

-## Storm Alert
+## Storm alert
-If the Weather Monitor is active, Trail Sense can notify you of storms.
-Enable this in Settings > Weather > Storm Alert.
+If the weather monitor is active, Trail Sense can notify you of storms.
+Enable this in Settings > Weather > Storm alert.
 You can adjust the sensitivity in Settings > Weather > Storm sensitivity.
 Higher sensitivity might trigger false alerts, while lower sensitivity could miss some storms.

-## Weather Details
+## Weather details
 The Weather tool also provides more information about the current and predicted weather.

 ### Alerts